 - 1. Revenues continue to recover due to anticipated return of traffic and a toll rate increase as of July 2021. - 2.
-Despite higher debt obligations, NTTA expects to exceed, the 1.35 times first tier debt service coverage required by the Trust Agreement as budgeted.
-A refunding transaction to provide savings and improve debt service coverages is anticipated to be completed in October 2020. - 3.
+NTTA completed a debt refunding transaction in October 2020 providing overall debt service savings, and strategically improved debt service coverages, particularly for 2021.
+NTTA is budgeted to exceed all coverage requirements of the Trust Agreement. - 3.
 The Operation and Maintenance Fund (OMF) continues to fund strategic priorities. - 4.
-Spending from the Reserve Maintenance Fund (RMF) will decrease due to the normal cycle of scheduling maintenance of roads, facilities and equipment.
+Spending from the Reserve Maintenance Fund (RMF) will continue to meet the normal cycle of scheduled maintenance of roads, facilities and equipment.